cloudflare/cloudflare-docs/content/workers/learning/playground.md

 ## Using the Playground

-As you edit the default code, the Worker will auto-update allowing you to see a preview on the right side running just as it would in a browser.
-If your Worker uses URL paths, you can enter those in the input field on the right to navigate.
+As you edit the default code, the Worker will auto-update such that the preview on the right shows your worker running just as it would in a browser.
+If your Worker uses URL paths, you can enter those in the input field on the right to navigate to them.
 The editor provides type-checking via JSDoc comments and `workers-types` and also provides pretty error pages in the event of app errors.

 To test a raw HTTP request — not in the HTML previewer, for example, to test a `POST` request — go to the **HTTP** tab and click **Send**.
 You can add and edit headers via this panel, as well as edit the body of a request.